ajwills72/rmip/docs/openses_task1.md

 ### Apple Macs

 The downloaded file is a Disk Image file.
-Once the file has downloaded (you will probably find it in the Downloads folder) you will see the OpenSesame icone and a link to your Applications folder.
+Once the file has downloaded (you will probably find it in the Downloads folder) you will see the OpenSesame icon and a link to your Applications folder.
 Drag the OpenSesame icon over to the Applications folder.
 It will then install.
 You will then be able to find OpenSesame in your Applications folder.
 Note: do not run OpenSesame from the disk image.

 Depending upon your version of macOS, and the security settings you have enabled, there might be a couple of extra steps.
 Try to run OpenSesame.
 If your computer says it cannot as it is from an unidentified developer, instead of double-clicking on the OpenSesame icon, right click once and select **Open**.
 The warning will now give you the chance to open the application so click **Open** to run the program.
 If you receive a message saying the OpenSesame wants to control the computer, click **Deny** as this causes problems later on.